SayedBaladoh/Customers-PhoneNumbers-SQLite3-CRUD/Backend/README.md

 * [Running the project for Development](#running-the-project-for-development)
 * [About me](#about-me)
 * [Acknowledgments](#acknowledgments)

-## Requirements
-Create a single page application in Java (Frameworks allowed) that uses the provided database (SQLite 3) to list and categorize country phone numbers.

-Phone numbers should be categorized by country, state (valid or not valid), country code and number.

-The page should render a list of all phone numbers available in the DB.
-It should be possible to filter by country and state.
-Pagination is an extra.

-**Topics to take into account**:
-- Try to show your OOP skills
-- Code standards/clean code
-- Do not use external libs to validate the numbers.
-- Unit Tests

 ## Architecture
 The next diagrams shows the system architecture: